 The oldest and northernmost island in the Island chain is graced with dramatic, natural beauty.
 Outdoor adventures and romantic escapades flourish on Kauai.
 Explore the beaches of the Coconut Coast, see Waimea Canyon, “The Grand Canyon of the Pacific,” or take a boat ride to marvel at the towering cliffs of the Napali Coast.
+Start planning your Kauai vacation, visit our Kauai Travel Guide.
 Here is a list of the best Kauai beaches:

 Tunnels Beach (Makua) is the ultimate snorkeling and scuba divers beach.
 On calm days this is some of the best snorkeling on Kauai.
 This crescent shaped bay is fringed by palms and Ironwood trees.
 The golden sand beach has a backdrop of lush jungle and mountains making this a picture perfect beach.
 Tunnels is a favorite surfing, winds surfing and kite surfing beach.
 Lava tubes form the many underwater caverns give Tunnels it’s name as well as a magical underwater world to explore.
 Don’t miss the spectacular sunset from this North Shore beach.
 This beach is not good for learning to surf or body board.
 While the reefs at Tunnels create perfectly formed waves (usually during the winter), the shallow and sharp reefs also present extreme hazards to even the most experienced surfers.
 Things to do at Tunnels Beach: swimming, snorkeling, surfing, shell searching, paddling, beach walks, great for families, camping and picnicking.
 Parking for this beach is best at Haena Beach Park.